black and brown happy new year text

 You won’t always be right, but you will be more often than not, and you’ll also be training yourself to believe in and trust in them.
 An instinct is something you feel strongly about and does not come just from your experiences.
 They come from something internal that no one can honestly explain.
 They are a part of your inner voice that gives you information about what you should do when faced with challenges or situations you may not entirely understand.
 You need only listen.
 How often have you told yourself that you should have listened to your instincts?

-You should learn (and practice) the ability to rely on other people.
+You should learn (and practice) the ability to rely on others.

 If you open yourself to letting others into your life, you will become more trusting.
 Whether we like it or not, we need other people.
 You can’t know everything there is to know about every subject.
 Use the strengths of others to supplement what you know.
 It will take the burden away from you to do everything.
 That will help open the possibility to increase your self-trust.